belfinor/fstream/README.md

 Message size is stored in uint16 value.

 All files are saved in the selected directory and have names similar to the following 000000, 000001, 000002, ...
-The name 000000 follows 999999.
+The name 000000 follows name 999999.
 The current file name is stored in idx file.

 Writer saves the last 10000 files and and deletes older.